 Learn About Fire Prevention

-Know that you’ve covered how to be safe in the event a fire should happen, it’s also important to teach fire prevention.
+Know that you’ve covered how to be safe in the event fire strikes, it’s also important to teach fire prevention.

 - Never leave candles burning